'It's Only The Start, You Know?' – Louth's Michael McDonald Eyes Big Future

 The whole experience of Argentina was made all the more special due to the presence of his family who travelled to the South American country to support him and his teammates – there were no fears of divided loyalties.

-The competition also provided an opportunity for McDonald to get to know his peers from Ireland as he recalls an amusing anecdote of a chance encounter with the man who high-tackled his teammate, Will Harrison, in their clash with Ireland.
+The competition also provided an opportunity for McDonald to get to know his peers from Ireland.
+He recalls an amusing anecdote of a chance encounter with the man who high-tackled his teammate, Will Harrison, in their clash with Ireland.

 Another milestone would soon follow as McDonald secured a move to the Waratahs after his exploits in Argentina.
 He admits there was a bit of “chit-chat” about potential moves elsewhere but once he was sold the vision of the Sydney based Super Rugby franchise and how he would get an opportunity to work with former Wallaby and Leinster scrum-half Chris Whitaker, it was a straight-forward decision.